IOLs Restore Vision Clouded by Cataracts

 Standard implants are the most commonly placed lens implants in the United States, and have been around since the 1940’s, in various forms.
 Call Dr. Goldstein’s office now, at 586-323-2020, to arrange an appointment to discuss cataract and Crystalens®™ surgery with Dr. Goldstein

 Dr. Goldstein will be glad to answer any questions you have about the cataract surgery.
 Medical examinations are available to discuss the details of this procedure, and are usually covered by your insurance.
-To have your questions answered regarding cataract surgery call Dr. Goldstein’s office at (586) 323-2020 to arrange an appointment, or set up your appointment now online.
+To have your questions answered regarding cataract surgery call Dr. Goldstein’s office at (586) 323-2020 to arrange an appointment, or email us.